aldohemsn/persona-translation-analyzer/README.md

 <link rel="stylesheet" href="./assets/css/styles.css">
 ```

-The resulting folder is now a fully portable, production-ready application that will run in any modern browser without an internet connection.
+The resulting `analyzer.html` is now a fully portable, production-ready application that will run in any modern browser without an internet connection.